In the first weeks of SENSE, we have been listening for the signposts: the people and practices that steady us when the horizon blurs.

 Try reflecting on one of these:

-- The Story That Sustains: Is there a specific story or proverb from your lineage that you return to when things feel fragmented?
+• The story that sustains: Is there a story, proverb, or memory you return to when things feel fragmented?

-- The Professional Ancestor: Who is the mentor or colleague who practiced your craft before you and left markers for you to follow?
+• The professional ancestor: Who practiced your craft before you and left markers for you to follow?

 How to Add to the Map